 Reduce friction between team members when making group decisions.

 Because of the cost-benefit weighting, the model guarantees that tasks are completed in an order which is in alignment with the company’s goals and overall strategy.

 Remove the reliance on manual processes during backlog refinement, speeding up the prioritization process, and improving development efficiency.

-Over time, weighted scoring reveals which tasks (or features) are consistently of low value, giving the product owner the chance to prune the backlog with little-to-no argument from the team.
+Over time, weighted scoring reveals which tasks (or features) are consistent with low value, giving the product owner the chance to prune the backlog with the little-to-no argument from the team.